All you need to know about childhood illnesses: symptoms, treatments and advice

 What is a childhood illness?

-What are the most common childhood illnesses in infants?
+What are the most common childhood illnesses?

 Here are the most common childhood illnesses.
-All have different symptoms and treatments
+All have different symptoms and treatments.

 Chickenpox

-Varicella is transmitted in several ways:
+Varicella can be transmitted in several ways:

-• It can be transmitted by direct contact with skin blisters and mucous membranes;
+- It can be transmitted by direct contact with skin blisters and mucous membranes;

-• Or directly through the respiratory tract and saliva.
+- Or directly through the respiratory tract and saliva.

-Lhe intensity of the rash depends on the individual, with some people having very few vesicles, while others may have several successive outbreaks covering the whole body.
+Theintensity of the rash depends on the individual, with some people having very few vesicles, while others may have several successive outbreaks covering the whole body.

-Chickenpox generally heals in 10 to 12 days
+Chickenpox generally heals in 10 to 12 days.

 Scarlet fever